GuildOfWeavers/distaff/docs/programs.md

     <img src="assets/prog_tree2.dio.png">
 </p>

-Here, we have 3 control blocks, one describing the initial sequence of instructions, another one describing the *if/else* statement, and the last block describing the final sequence of instructions.
-The blocks are linked via `next` pointers like so:

-* The `next` pointer of the code block within B<sub>0</sub> block points to B<sub>1</sub> block.
-* The `next` pointer of the B<sub>1</sub> block points to B<sub>2</sub> block directly.
+Here we have bock B<sub>0</sub> which groups 3 other blocks together.
+The first one is an instruction block, the second one is a switch block describing *if/else* statement, and the last one is another group block which contains a single instruction block with instructions d<sub>0</sub> . . . d<sub>n</sub>.

 ### Programs with nested blocks
 Let's add nested control logic to our program.
 The program below is the same as the program from the previous example, except the *else* clause of the *if/else* statement now also contains a loop.
 This loop will keep executing instructions d<sub>0</sub> . . . d<sub>n</sub> as long as, right after d<sub>n</sub> is executed, the top of the stack is `1`.
 Once, the top of the stack becomes `0`, instructions e<sub>0</sub> . . . e<sub>m</sub> are executed, and then execution moves on to instructions f<sub>0</sub> . . . f<sub>l</sub>.